3YOURMIND/django-migration-linter/docs/incompatibilities.md

 ## Codes

-You can ignore check through the `--exclude-migration-tests` option and specifying any of the codes:
+You can ignore checks through the `--exclude-migration-tests` option by specifying any of the codes:

 |               Code                |            Description                                               |
 |-----------------------------------|----------------------------------------------------------------------|